LRenTi/AnkiPackBuilder/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+If you have any ideas, suggestions, or bug reports, please open an issue.

 ## Download